 The mission of the Dining Services is to provide the finest quality meals and services at reasonable costs to students, faculty, staff and guests.
 Students are expected to come to all meals appropriately dressed, to talk in moderate tones, and to exhibit courteous behaviors at all times.
-Along with outstanding food services, students also have the opportunity to gather with friends, take study breaks, hang out, relax and unwind after a hard day of classes and activities in an inviting, comfortable and enjoyable atmosphere.
+Along with outstanding food services, students also have the opportunity to gather with friends, take study

 In addition to the Dining Hall, food is available in the Snack Bars.
 Students may take meals from the Dining Hall only in cases of illness and when permission has been given by the Student Health Center staff.
 When presenting a permission slip for a carry-out meal, the student must present a meal card.
 Visit CAU website for more information and quick reference to all food services offered.
-For special dietary needs call 404-880-6989.
+For special dietary needs call (404) 880-6989.